 We are also delighted to present our annual FHT Excellence Awards on the day - shining a spotlight on real life examples of how therapies can make a difference to the health and wellbeing of others.

-Tickets cost just £75 for FHT members and £95 for non-members.
-The price includes a networking buffet lunch, drinks reception and refreshments throughout the day.
+A networking buffet lunch, drinks reception and refreshments will be available throughout the day.

 |9.00am - 9.30am||Registration and refreshments|